‘Grey’s Anatomy’ Season 13: War Begins In The Hospital [Spoilers]

 — TV News & Views (@TVNewsandViews) February 4, 2017

 It’s unclear just how they can all move on from this point.
-Someone will have to lose out and that will either be Eliza Minnick, April Kepner, Richard Webber, or Miranda Bailey.
+Someone will have to lose out, and that will either be Eliza Minnick, April Kepner, Richard Webber, or Miranda Bailey.
 Minnick seems to think that everything will work itself out if she’s given the chance to work her magic ways, but she’s never gone up against a set of stubborn doctors like the attendings at Grey Sloan Memorial.
 Maybe she didn’t get the message that this was the team of doctors who quit at the last minute in a Hail Mary attempt to save their beloved hospital.

 I'm loving @TheMeanChick on @GreysABC She's quite the talented beauty I hope Eliza Minnick stays awhile @scottkfoley #GreysAnatomy pic.twitter.com/1almWAOrue